maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 * A first phase with growing chromosomes going for a fast search
 * A second phase of refining the path found during the fisrt phase (-> minimizing the length)

-This method is the one used in labyrinth.py and is the one corresponding the most to the condtions of the TP (fast, find solutions, has refined - but not necessarily optimized - path)
+This method is the one used in labyrinth.py and is the one corresponding the most to the condtions of the TP (fast, find solutions, has refined - but not necessarily optimized - path).\
+It has the pros of the growing method (flexible and fast), and the pros of the optimizing method (more refined path, less wiggly/useless steps)

 ## Fitness function
 The fitness function's responsibility is to give a [multi]-value evaluation of the population, individual by individual.\